Please find here the documentation and follow-up of the 3rd SMTA Symposium in Ostana, Piedmont, from January 2017.

 Overall Symposium Outcome This 3rd SMTA Symposium for the Italian/Piedmont specific context showed great interest and amazing potential of existing and new innovative initiatives.
 In addition to the valuable discussions and personal networks we built, three main tasks could be identified: 1.
 Work with MRI and others to further develop existing sustainability assessment tools for mountain regions with a tourism focus, based on the 17 SDG; 2.
 Collect, connect and display existing initiatives for sustainable mountain tourism for inspiration, motivation, learning and mimicking; 3.
 Develop circular economies in mountain regions for building their resilience in a sustainable way.

-16:30 End of the 3rd Symposium and outlook on the 4th SMTA Symposium, January 2018, South Tyrol.
+16:30 End of the 3rd Symposium and outlook on the 4th SMTA Symposium, 2018, South Tyrol (date not confirmed yet).